Research

 Research Statement

-As a scholar specializing in the political economy of development, state-building, and conflict, with a regional emphasis on Northeast Africa and the Red Sea, I pursue a three-track research agenda examining institutional politics, state-building, state rivalry, and comparative political economy.
-My work bridges comparative politics and international relations to address policy-relevant issues in development and conflict.
-To date, my research has resulted in eight peer-reviewed publications, including articles in Journal of Institutional Economics, Nations and Nationalism, and Third World Quarterly, and a co-edited volume, Nile Basin Politics (Edward Elgar).
-I am currently completing two book manuscripts, Violence, Elites, and Institutions: State-building and Political Development in Africa (under contract with SUNY Press) and Economic Freedom and Self-Governance in Africa: Contracting the State (under contract with Routledge).
+With research interests in comparative political economy of development and conflict and a regional specialization in Northeast Africa and the Red Sea, I pursue a three-pronged research agenda that cuts across the subfields of comparative politics and international relations.
+While I embrace mixed-method research and collaboration, I specialize in rigorous qualitative methods, including comparative case studies, fieldwork, interviews, and archival research.
+I am most interest in investigating policy-relevant questions along the three tracks detailed below.
+My research has resulted in eight peer-reviewed papers in established interdisciplinary journals, including the Journal of Institutional Economics, Nations and Nationalism, Third World Quarterly, and Society.
+I have been awarded significant research funding through external grants, and am currently completing two book manuscripts, Violence, Elites, and Institutions (under contract with SUNY Press) and Economic Freedom and Self-Governance in Africa (under contract with Routledge).

 Most Recent Works